forward-motion/commentbox.io/docs/DASHBOARD.md

 ### Pricing

-Our pricing is based on the amount of monthly bandwidth used to serve comments, as well as the number of comments published per month.
-The Personal plan includes a free tier of < 1GB bandwidth and < 100 comments, with no credit card necessary if you stay within the limits.
-If you do go over the limits, the Standard plan's pricing applies, and you will receive an invoice via email from Stripe, our payment provider.

-Also note that there is no limit on any plan to the number of comments that can be published.

-We offer three plans:
+We offer two plans:
-- **Personal** - best for low-traffic blogs who receive less than 100 comments a month
+- **Personal** - best for low-traffic sites that receive less than 100 comments a month
-    - No charge for less than 1GB bandwidth used per month
-        - If you go past this limit, you will be charged $0.55 per GB
-    - No charge for less than 100 comments published per month
+    - 100 comments per month
-        - If you go past this limit, you will be charged $5 per group of 100
+    - Unlimited page views
-    - Limited moderation options
+    - Basic moderation tools
-    - No comment searching or filtering
+    - $15 after comment limit
-    - No extra moderators
-    - No credit card required (unless you go over the free limits)
+    - No credit card required (we'll only bill you if you go over your limits)
-- **Standard** - best for businesses or moderate-traffic personal blogs who receive more than 100 comments a month
+- **Professional** - best for high-traffic sites who receive more than 100 comments a month
-    - Starting at: $5 per month
+    - $10 per month or $100 per year
-        - Your monthly bill will be at least $5, regardless of usage.
-    - Monthly Bandwidth: $0.55 per GB
+    - Unlimited comments per month
-        - Complete GB only.
-You will not be charged for partial values.
+    - Unlimited page views
+    - Basic moderation tools
+    - 2 months free with the yearly plan

+Additionally we offer a **Moderation Plus** optional add-on, which unlocks extra moderation features.
-    - Monthly Comments Published: $5 per 100 comments published
+    - $20 per month per group of 5K comments
-        - Complete groups only.
-You will not be charged for partial groups.
+        - $20 is the minimum charge, even if you do not reach 5K comments
-    - Granular moderation rules are available
+    - Granular moderation filters
-    - Searching and filtering are available
+    - Search and filtering capability
-    - Extra moderators are available (up to 10)
-    - A credit card is required to sign up, due to the minimum monthly comment volume charge.
-- **Professional** - best for high traffic publications who receive 1,000+ comments a month
-    - All the features of the Standard plan, but with lower costs per volume.
-    - Starting at: $30
-        - Your monthly bill will be at least $30, regardless of usage.
-    - Monthly Bandwidth: $0.25 per GB
-        - Complete GB only.
-You will not be charged for partial values.
-    - Monthly Comments Published: $30 for every group of 1,000 comments published
-        - Complete groups only.
-You will not be charged for partial groups.
+    - Up to nine extra moderators

 ### Moderation Rules